alyersin/property-management/docs/MIGRATION_GUIDE.md

 # Migration Guide: Adding Multi-User Data Isolation

 > **Update – November 2025**
-> Tenant management, transactions, and expenses tables were removed in favour of the unified `financial_records` table.
+> Tenant management, transactions, and expenses tables were removed in favour of the unified `expenses` table.
 The legacy guidance below is preserved for historical reference; new environments should apply `src/database/schema.sql`.

 This guide explains the database changes made to implement proper multi-user data isolation in the Home Admin application.